-If the installer has been unprofessional or carried out unsatisfactory work and refuses to co-operate with the customer or trade association there is little any one can do…..until now.
+If the installer has been unprofessional or carried out unsatisfactory work and refuses to co-operate with the customer or trade association there is little anyone can do…..until now.

-The only legitimate options left for consumers were: (a) The Citizen’s Advice Bureau, (b) Trading Standards or (c) a trip to the local solicitor or county /high court.
+The only legitimate options left for consumers were: (a) The Citizen’s Advice Bureau, (b) Trading Standards, or (c) a trip to the local solicitor or county /high court.
 The former two can advise but often fail to persuade an intransigent installer to give the consumer satisfaction and the latter can be daunting and very often costly to the complainant.

 The Ombudsman Scheme has an extensive Accreditation Procedure.
-This helps members achieve a higher standard of service, administration and consumer satisfaction.
+This helps members achieve a higher standard of service, administration, and consumer satisfaction.
 The Ombudsman Scheme has extensive legal powers to investigate complaints made against members.
 Any decisions made are legally binding and enforceable under the terms of The Arbitration Act 1996.
 Members have signed a legally binding contract at the point of entry into the scheme allowing the Ombudsman to investigate and thereby agreeing to abide by any decisions made.

-The complaints process (consisting of conciliation, mediation, independent inspections and ultimately, if necessary, arbitration) is a totally free service to the consumer/complainant.
+The complaints process (consisting of conciliation, mediation, independent inspections, and ultimately, if necessary, arbitration) is a totally free service to the consumer/complainant.
 This provides a level of protection hitherto unavailable in this industry to consumers.